 Remember that not all of your pages should be indexed.
 For example, you should control the indexing of your low-quality or duplicate content.
 It’s crucial to save Google’s resources for indexing your valuable pages.

-Using the noindex tag by mistake
+Using the noindex meta tag by mistake

 Blocking your essential pages with the noindex tag unintentionally sounds like the worst SEO nightmare.